ejp-rd-vp/FiaB/README.md

 5. *NOTE* There are situations where Hitch will cache an old copy of your certificate, casuing "expired certificate" errors in people's browsers.
 To fix this, docker-compose down and docker-compose up again.
 (This is incredibly frustrating... sorry!
 Not my fault!
 MDW)

 Additional customization options are described below.

----

-<a name="repair_installation"></a>

-## Repair the "unable to edit" problem

-For unknown reasons, the `run-me-to-install.sh` script SOMETIMES results in an FDP that has a duplicate created and modified date.
-This is invalid, according to the validation SHACL, and renders the FDP uneditable (even if you remove that data via the Web interface!).

-The easiest way to fix it is to modify the SHACL (temporarily) to allow you to create/edit the record.
-This process is described in [this slide deck](https://docs.google.com/presentation/d/1lR96U7nShJqx2wIytWKrNbmWLzr5EBEUE6OpuycZYqg/edit).
-This works for me... your milage may vary!